-NEW Details of latest Age UK Computer Classes in Waltham Forest are now here.
+Recently revised details of latest Age UK Computer Classes in Waltham Forest are here.

-Click on Silver Surfers to see classes scheduled for the whole of 2018, including a booking form you can print off and complete off-line.
-In response to demand these are now last an extra half hour and a new feature is the facility to book an hour of one-to-one support as an optional extra.
-Cost is then usually £15 all-in (class plus one-to-one hour).
-The latter is arranged at mutual convenience.
+Click on Silver Surfers to see classes scheduled until mid 2019 including a booking form you can print off and complete off-line.
+During November all the classes are FREE, as part of Digital Inclusion Month.
 There is also a monthly 'tech support group' (third Monday of each month 1:30-3:30pm) where you can go and ask individual questions.
 For more information just look at AgeUK Waltham Forest's own web pages.